-Ceramic-based dental composites are typically regarded as being less strong and wear-resistant than monoliths due to the presence of weak interphases.
-This generally results in quasi-plastic mechanical behaviour which in turn decreases the resistance to chipping that results from crack tip impeding propagation [14].
+Due to weak interphases, ceramic-based dental composites are typically regarded as less intense and wear-resistant than monoliths.
+This generally results in quasi-plastic mechanical behaviour, which in turn decreases the resistance to chipping that results from the crack tip impeding propagation [14].